Houston Property Insurance Claim Statistics by Disaster Type: Harris County Historical Analysis

 Key Takeaway

 Bottom Line Up Front: Harris County policyholders face an array of natural hazards that generate distinct property insurance claim patterns.
-Sourced data from NOAA, TWIA, and the Texas Department of Insurance reveals that Hurricane Beryl (2024) generated over 250,000 windstorm claims, while Winter Storm Uri (2021) led to unprecedented freezing-pipe claims across inland areas.
+Sourced data from NOAA and the Texas Department of Insurance shows that Hurricane Beryl (2024) generated hundreds of thousands of wind claims per TDI data-call reporting, while Winter Storm Uri (2021) led to unprecedented freezing-pipe claims across inland areas.
 Severe localized flooding events like the Tax Day Flood (2016) and Memorial Day Flood (2015) highlight the critical division between standard wind coverage and separate flood insurance.
 Understanding these historical statistics is vital for documenting causation on complex, multi-peril losses.

 The Risk Profile of Harris County and the Houston Metro Area